 Above image was painted over with default round using 80% opacity

 4) Overlay blending mode can be found on Layers window when you make a new layer.
 And you can also find it the brush mode in the little scroll down box right below the main menu.

 5) As a painter, do not always rely on “Overlay”.
 Below is a valuable quote from master painter, Craig Mullins, “/random thought/-if you guys are doing speedies for improvement as painters, lay off the color dodge and overlay.
 Or, paint it like that if that is the way you want it, like Rembrandt.
 You might say you have seen a lot of that in my work, and yes, a while ago I did do a lot of it.
 Not for a while.
 I even used a lensflare or 2 in 94.
 Not since it was widely abused.
 I think the leaf brush is going the same way.
 If it is easy and effective, it will be abused and become commonplace.
 But that is for learning I think For getting a real job done quickly and well, anything goes–feel free to disagree! /end random thought/ ”

 Continue to Photoshop tutorial Overlay mode part 2

-Here are some step by step I did for a comics panel.
+Here are some step by step I did from Mono to color.